Bayesian Structure Learning in Sparse Gaussian Graphical Models: Statistical performance

 \subsection{Application to human gene expression data}

-We apply our proposed method to analysis the large-scale human gene expression data which was originally described by \cite{bhadra2013joint, chen2008considering}, and \cite{stranger2007population}.
-The data are collected by \cite{stranger2007population} using an Illumina's Sentrix Human-6 Expression BeadChips to measure gene expression in B-lymphocyte cells from Utah (CEU) individuals of Northern and Western European ancestry.
+We apply our proposed method to analyze the large-scale human gene expression data which was originally described by \citet{bhadra2013joint, chen2008considering}, and \citet{stranger2007population}.
+The data are collected by \citet{stranger2007population} using Illumina's Sentrix Human-6 Expression BeadChips to measure gene expression in B-lymphocyte cells from Utah (CEU) individuals of Northern and Western European ancestry.
 They consider 60 unrelated individuals whose genotypes are available from the Sanger Institute website (\url{ftp://ftp.sanger.ac.uk/pub/genevar}).
 The genotype is coded as 0, 1, and 2 for rare homozygous, heterozygous and homozygous common alleles.
-Here the focus is on the 3125 SNPs that have been found in the 5' UTR (untranslated region) of mRNA (messenger RNA) with a minor allele frequency $\geq 0.1$.
+Here the focus is on the $3125$ Single Nucleotide Polymorphisms (SNPs) that have been found in the 5' UTR (untranslated region) of mRNA (messenger RNA) with a minor allele frequency $\geq 0.1$.
 There were four replicates for each individual.
 Since the UTR has been subject to investigation previously, it should have an important role in the regulation of the gene expression.
 The raw data were background corrected and then quantile normalized across replicates of a single individual and then median normalized across all individuals.
 We chose the 100 most variable probes among the 47,293 total available probes corresponding to different Illumina TargetID.
 Each selected probe corresponds to a different transcript.
 Thus, we have n = 60 and p = 100.
-The data are available in the R package, {\tt BDgraph}. \cite{bhadra2013joint} have analyzed the data by adjusting the effect of SNPs using an expression quantitative trait loci eQTL mapping study.
+The data are available in the R package, {\tt BDgraph}. \citet{bhadra2013joint} have analyzed the data by adjusting the effect of SNPs using an expression quantitative trait loci (eQTL) mapping study.
 They found 54 significant interactions among the 100 traits considered.
-Previous studies have shown that these data are interesting case study to carry out prediction.
+Previous studies have shown that these data are an interesting case study to carry out prediction.

-We place a uniform distribution as a uninformative prior on the graph and the G-Wishart $W_G(3,I_{100})$ on the precision matrix.
-We run our BDMCMC algorithm for $60,000$ iteration with a $30,000$ sweeps burn-in.
+We place a uniform distribution as an uninformative prior on the graph and the G-Wishart $W_G(3,I_{100})$ on the precision matrix.
+We run our BDMCMC algorithm for $60,000$ iterations with a $30,000$ sweeps burn-in.